 Location: The Cotswolds span a large area across Gloucestershire, Oxfordshire, Somerset Wiltshire, Worcestershire, and Warwickshire in the southwest of England.

-Getting There: The Cotswolds are easily reachable from London and the rest of England by bus, train, car, or by taking a tour.
+Getting There: The Cotswolds are easily reachable from London and the rest of England by bus, train, renting a car, or by taking a tour.

 3. Lake District National Park

 The Lake District is one of the most beautiful places to see in England and the National Park was granted UNESCO World Heritage status in 2017.
 The park centers around Lake Windemere, a one-mile-wide and 10.5-mile-long body of freshwater surrounded by mountains.

 This is one of the most scenic parts of England and is perfect for boating, hiking, swimming (don’t expect warm water!), and exploring some of northern England’s most picturesque towns and villages.
 The area is also famous for the Cumberland sausage, which is a staple of the full English breakfast.